Hotell/typescript-lib-starter/README.md

 ## Check what files are gonna be published to npm

-- `yarn pack` OR `yarn release:preflight` which will create a tarball with everything that would get published to NPM
+- `cd dist && yarn pack` OR `yarn release:preflight` which will create a tarball with everything that would get published to NPM

 ## Check size of your published NPM bundle